Your contribution to W&M Public Policy will help our faculty members provide the best learning experience to our students.

 More Ways to Contribute

-Gifts of securities, such as stocks and mutual funds, can be a strategically effective way to support the programs of the College of William and Mary.
-Please contact the Gift Accounting Office at (757) 221 1080 to make your gift using securities.
+Gifts of securities, such as stocks and mutual funds, can be a strategically effective way to support the programs of William & Mary.
+Please contact the Gift Accounting Office (757-221-1008; [[gifts]]) to make your gift using securities.

 We encourage you to consult the Gift Planning Office when making a bequest provision in your will, retirement plan, or other estate plan.
 This office can provide the appropriate legal name and language to ensure that your bequest can be used the way you intend.